 - When an applicant is clearly not in a position to settle their debt (namely because they cannot afford it), evidence of their finances should be submitted with the application.
 Do beware of those submissions contradicting others argument, for example if the applicant has to show that they have sufficient funds to maintain and accommodate themselves.
 Also be aware that, even when an application is granted despite there being a debt, this does not mean that the debt has been written off.
 If the applicant’s financial circumstances were to improve in the future, and the litigation debt was lawful, applicants should be advised to pay it then, as the debt could be held against them in future applications.

 - Any time a client is ordered to pay the Home Office’s costs, assess the lawfulness of such award and seek to challenge it if unlawful.

-As parting comment, it is rather unfortunate that a litigation debt can easily be used against an applicant, but there are no mechanisms to similarly force the Home Office to pay its litigation debts to claimants and their lawyers, which often remain outstanding for years.
+It is rather unfortunate that a litigation debt can easily be used against an applicant, but there are no mechanisms to similarly force the Home Office to pay its litigation debts to claimants and their lawyers, which often remain outstanding for years.